 A new aspect of his personality had surfaced after the botched surgery, and we came to call this part of him “Herman.”
 Sometimes, we could coax Dad away from frightening thoughts by convincing him that Herman was responsible.
 Mostly we couldn’t, but this technique helped my family and me reconcile the old Dad with the new one.
 Dad was still present no matter what; he just exhibited some new thoughts and behaviors that were entirely out of his control.

 It is challenging to cope with how age, illness and caregiving alter our relationships, especially those between adult children and their parents.
 Many refer to it as a role reversal, but this is not a dignified way of framing these changes.
 So, how do we keep our attitudes straight when we are caring for a parent?
-We must remember that Dad (and this applies to Mom, too) was and continues to be our parent, no matter what ailments befall him or what duties we perform for him.
+We must remember that Dad (and this applies to Mom, too) was and continues to be our parent, no matter what ailments befall him or what caregiving duties we perform for him.

-Living in the past is not healthy but allowing it to inform how you think about and interact with your aging parents can help ensure the care you provide is infused with dignity and respect.
+Dwelling on the past is not healthy, but allowing it to inform how you think about and interact with your aging parents can help ensure the care you provide is infused with dignity and respect.

 Use some of the following tips to maintain this balance.
 Again, these suggestions can be applied to any care recipient you struggle to sustain a relationship with due to physical and/or mental changes.